finos/FDC3/docs/api-bridging/spec.md

 To prevent spoofing and to simplify the implementation of clients, sender identities for bridging messages should be added, by the bridge to `AppIdentifier` objects embedded in them as the `source` field.
 Request and response `destination` fields are set by the Desktop Agent sending the message.
 However, in the case of response messages, Desktop Agent Bridge implementation SHOULD retain a record of `requestGuid` fields, until teh request is fully resolved, allowing them to validate or overwrite the `destination` for a response to match the source of the original request, effectively enforcing the routing policy for interactions.

-Further, the Destkop Agent Bridge should also inspect the `payload` of both request and response messages and ensure that any `AppIdentifier` objects have been augmented with the correct `desktopAgent` value for the app's host Destkop Agent (e.g. if returning responses to `findIntent`, ensure each `AppIntent.apps[]` entry includes the correct `desktopAgent` value).
+Further, the Desktop Agent Bridge should also inspect the `payload` of both request and response messages and ensure that any `AppIdentifier` objects have been augmented with the correct `desktopAgent` value for the app's host Desktop Agent (e.g. if returning responses to `findIntent`, ensure each `AppIntent.apps[]` entry includes the correct `desktopAgent` value).
 Further details of such augmentation is provided in the description of each message exchange.

 #### AppIdentifier